Anjali-23-star/analytics-portfolio/logistics_dataset/queries/delivery_dealy_analysis/README.md

 ## Insight

-Late deliveries were significantly more likely to be returned in this dataset.
+Every late delivered ordered was returned in this dataset.

 This suggests that delivery delays may negatively impact customer satisfaction and increase the likelihood of product returns.